aakilfernandes/aakilfernandes.github.io/_posts/2016-07-15-cross-chain-replay-attacks.md

 ### EIP 134

 I've submitted [an EIP](https://github.com/ethereum/EIPs/issues/134) to the Ethereum Foundation that would require transactions to contain data about a recent blockhash.
 This would prevent cross-chain replays and have the added benefit of time limiting transactions.
-I believe that this EIP would be a "bare-minimum of any potential .

 ### Nonce Burning (courtesy Tjaden Hess)